 If having a large budget, you can also hire a lawyer to help you with the situation.
 They could reduce the fine amount and, in some cases, even set you free.
 Expect to pay several hundred EUR for a lawyer’s service.

 However, a lawyer won’t give you any guarantee for success.
+Get your legal insurance before you face any legal problems.

 How to avoid any legal problems on the German internet?